Fractional quantization by interaction of arbitrary strength in gapless flat bands with divergent quantum geometry

 The existence of FQAH effects is also supported by ED calculations that properly incorporates the effects of band mixing.
-To reduce numerical costs, we adopt the ``band maximum'' approach~\cite{MultiBandEDPRB2025} on two system configurations (rectangular and tilted~\cite{supp}) with 24 unit cells, where the number of particles in the upper band is capped at $n_{\rm up}$, while it is unrestricted in the SFB.
-Fig.~\ref{Fig:DiceED}(a) presents the many-body spectrum at $\delta=0.2$ and $U=1$ on a rectangular system, three nearly degenerate ground states can be clearly identified at the expected momenta of FQAH states~\cite{regnault2011fractional,supp}.
-The orange curve in Fig.~\ref{Fig:DiceED}(b) shows the evolution of the many-body gap $\Delta_{\rm mb}$ with $\delta$ at $U=1$ (see Ref.~\cite{supp} for the definition of $\Delta_{\rm mb}$).
+To reduce numerical costs, we adopt the ``band maximum'' approach~\cite{MultiBandEDPRB2025} on two system configurations (rectangular and tilted, see SI) with 24 unit cells, where the number of particles in the upper band is capped at $n_{\rm up}$, while it is unrestricted in the SFB.
+Fig.~\ref{Fig:DiceED}(a) presents the many-body spectrum at $\delta=0.2$ and $U=1$ on a rectangular system, three nearly degenerate ground states can be clearly identified at the expected momenta of FQAH states~\cite{regnault2011fractional}, which remain gapped from the excited states under flux insertion [Fig.~S9(b) of SI].
+The orange curve in Fig.~\ref{Fig:DiceED}(b) shows the evolution of the many-body gap $\Delta_{\rm mb}$ with $\delta$ at $U=1$ (see SI for the definition of $\Delta_{\rm mb}$).
 It decreases and closes at $\delta\sim0.42$, consistent with the FQAH phase boundary from DMRG.
 This descending behavior of $\Delta_{\rm mb}$ anti-correlates with the ascending profile of $\sigma_{\Omega}$, $\sigma_{\rm tr\,\CalG}$ and TCV [Fig.~\ref{Fig:DiceSingleParticle}(g)], implying that improved uniformity of quantum geometry is generally favorable for stabilizing the FQAH phase~\cite{JainCurvatureGap,RoyPRB2014,RoyNatCommun2015}.
-However, unlike in Chern bands, $\Omega(\bk)$ and $\text{tr}\,\CalG(\bk)$ could be largely uncorrelated in SFB with non-integer Berry flux and lack of idealness.
+However, unlike in Chern bands, $\Omega(\bk)$ and $\text{tr}\,\CalG(\bk)$ could be largely uncorrelated in SFBs with non-quantized Berry flux and lack of idealness.